MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### Does Edge for Business support unmanaged devices?

 Yes, Edge for Business includes support for unmanaged devices, which is currently available in preview.
-Follow the steps in [Mobile Application Management (MAM) for Windows](#mobile-application-management-mam-for-windows) to access this preview.
+Follow the steps in [MAM for Windows preview](#mam-for-windows-preview) to access this preview.

 ## See also